OldPain2Go®

 Answer.
 All results are individual and only relate to the person giving feedback.
 We have put together a page of OldPain2Go® Anecdotal Result Data where you can see the in-house analysis of 216 feedback forms from volunteers at events, who recorded their own personal experiences and perceptions of changes of pain levels.
 There is also a link to a substantial amount of Client Testimonial Videos.

 Answer.
 I have trained Doctors, Psychologists, Physiotherapists and Neurologists to be Practitioners in OldPain2Go®.
 These are the ones open minded enough to try new things and expand their experience.
+We are in discussions with medical centres around the world regarding collaborations and studies of the methodology.

 Answer.
 Yes it can with a client who is positively wanting to be pain-free.

 Answer.
-The review may bring about changes regardless of the original cause, providing there isn't still a need for it to be retained at that level.
+The session may bring about changes regardless of the original cause, providing there isn't still a need for it to be retained at that level.
 If there is still a medical reason to keep the pain then your unconscious will not fully release it.

 No. Pain is a message that once it has alerted you to the problem, and you have done all you can, it is usually no longer needed.
 Think of a fire alarm, once the fire is out, the alarm bell gets switched off as the alarm is reset.
 Making it alert again for new fires once the initial fire is out, even if it has caused damage!
 Our pain is usually noticeably lower as we start to heal so that we can notice a pain message indicating if it isn't healing.